 1 family size can cream of mushroom soup

 1/2 teaspoon black pepper

 1/2 teaspoon salt( use to your personal taste)

 I use one cup of turkey broth in a small pan and cook my onions and celery in it just until tender before adding them to the other ingredients.

 In a large bowl combine all of the above ingredients and mix well.
 Put into one or two large pans and bake at 350 degrees until the top starts to brown.
-Stir once and continue to bake until the top is browned for a second time.
+Stir once and continue to bake until the top is browned for the second time.

 When making this dressing add the turkey broth to the bowl when mixing after you have mixed all other ingredients.
-I like to make mine a nice moist consistancy but not at all thin or soupy.
+I like to make mine a nice moist consistency but not at all thin or soupy.
 When you are baking the dressing if you find it to be to dry you can always pour a little more broth over the top of it and then stir and continue baking.